ewfruitcake/burgerpricing/README.md

 # Price elasticity of a burger menu

-This is a README describing a big data analytics research project on price optimization.
+This is a README describing a big data analytics research project on price optimization depending on the time of year.
 It will contain a description of the work, a summary of the analysis, references and related works.

 ## Tentative overall methodology